herotechcourse/kotlin-racingcar-precourse/README.md

 7. **Testing Compatibility**
     - The program is compatible with tests using the `camp.nextstep.edu.missionutils.test` package.
     - Deterministic behavior supported via `Randoms.pickNumberInRange()`.

+8. **Testing Compatibility**
+   - The game logic is thoroughly tested using JUnit 5.
+   - Tests cover scenarios such as valid inputs, invalid car names, negative round numbers, car movement logic and more.

 ---

 ## Technologies